ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  invalid-examples                                             Documentation        Error                  ``EXAMPLES`` is not valid YAML invalid-extension                                            Naming               Error                  Official Ansible modules must have a ``.py`` extension for python modules or a ``.ps1`` for powershell modules invalid-module-schema                                        Documentation        Error                  ``AnsibleModule`` schema validation error invalid-removal-version                                      Documentation        Error                  The version at which a feature is supposed to be removed cannot be parsed (for collections, it must be a semantic version, see https://semver.org/) invalid-requires-extension                                   Naming               Error                  Module ``#AnsibleRequires -CSharpUtil`` should not end in .cs, Module ``#Requires`` should not end in .psm1 missing-doc-fragment                                         Documentation        Error                  ``DOCUMENTATION`` fragment missing missing-existing-doc-fragment                                Documentation        Warning                Pre-existing ``DOCUMENTATION`` fragment missing
+  invalid-examples                                             Documentation        Error                  ``EXAMPLES`` is not valid YAML invalid-extension                                            Naming               Error                  Official Ansible modules must have a ``.py`` extension for python modules or a ``.ps1`` for powershell modules invalid-module-schema                                        Documentation        Error                  ``AnsibleModule`` schema validation error invalid-removal-version                                      Documentation        Error                  The version at which a feature is supposed to be removed cannot be parsed (for collections, it must be a `semantic version https://semver.org/`_) invalid-requires-extension                                   Naming               Error                  Module ``#AnsibleRequires -CSharpUtil`` should not end in .cs, Module ``#Requires`` should not end in .psm1 missing-doc-fragment                                         Documentation        Error                  ``DOCUMENTATION`` fragment missing missing-existing-doc-fragment                                Documentation        Warning                Pre-existing ``DOCUMENTATION`` fragment missing